NordicTrack T Series 5 Treadmill Review

 Adjustable cushioningSelectFlexNoNoNo

-NordicTrack offers a lifetime frame, 10-year motor, and 2-year parts and labour warranty on the T5, but only if you register within 28 days of purchase at ifitsupport.eu.
-Miss that window and you drop to a basic 12-month manufacturer warranty.
-This is the same registration requirement across the entire NordicTrack range.
-Set a reminder on delivery day.
+NordicTrack backs the T5 with a lifetime frame warranty, 10 years on the motor and 2 years parts and labour, but only if you register within 28 days of purchase at ifitsupport.eu.
+Miss the window and you drop to a basic 12-month manufacturer warranty.
+The same registration requirement applies across the whole NordicTrack range: set a reminder for delivery day.
+Reebok’s warranty, by comparison, has no registration deadline, which is worth something if simplicity matters to you.

 Who should NOT buy the T5